FALL RIVER REGIONAL BIKEWAY:

 Fall River Heritage State Park Walkway:

 Starting from the Battleship Cove parking lot [Southern End]; The Carousel Building, restrooms and food are all located here, as well as, access to BATTLESHIP COVE .
-From the parking lot head North, across the pedestrian bridge over the mouth of the Quequechan River to FALL RIVER HERITAGE SP .
+From the parking lot head North, across the *Pedestrian Bridge over the mouth of the Quequechan River to FALL RIVER HERITAGE SP .

-Note; The boardwalk that follows along the Taunton River restricts the use of bikes, so if you are biking head right.
+Note; The Fall River Heritage State Park Walkway boardwalk travels alongside the Taunton River and restricts the use of bikes, so if you are biking head right to utilize the Davol Street Bike Trail.
+See; Below.

 Bouthot Memorial Bike Path: